 So why hiking in Peru?

 My youngest daughter, Rebecca, was about to finish a summer placement and she had a few weeks before her university term started.
 We decided to take a trip, but where?
 I happened to mention that I had always wanted to go hiking in Peru and visit Machu Picchu.
 She was up for it immediately so we started looking at options.

 We researched several options including the classic Inca trail to Machu Picchu.
 However, passes for this trek are limited and it seemed that all the places had been booked for our time slot.
 I was also a little disturbed to learn how busy this trail could be.
 In the end we decided to book a trek over the Salkantay Pass to Machu Picchu with a company I had used before, KE Travel.
 (Details at the end of this post).

 This trek appealed because it was reportedly more scenic than the Inca Trail and much quieter.
 The downside was that it was also more challenging!
-The trip included time in Cusco and the surrounding area to acclimatize, as well as the trek over the Salkantay to Machu Picchu.
+The trip included time in Cusco and the surrounding area to acclimatize, as well as the trek over the Salkantay and a visit to Machu Picchu.
 It was fully supported with a guide and trek crew.
 Horses and support staff would take the bags and equipment between the camp sites and set up the tents.
 Meals on the actual trek were all provided.
 The trip culminated in couple of days at Lake Titicaca which also appealed.
 This itinerary ticked all the boxes for us.

 Preparation for the trek

 The trek is billed as a Grade 5 (out of 12) by KE which is considered “moderate” in terms of physical challenge.
 I am reasonably fit for my age, but having completed this trek, would advise some preparation.
 At the time I was jogging and hiking regularly, but stepped it up a little before I went.